 The main problems associated with reactive maintenance only become relevant in the event that they are not partnered with measures of preventive maintenance.
 Our experience, based largely on feedback from our clients, shows that the best results are achieved when both methods are employed together.

 Did you know?

-A Computerised Maintenance Management System (CMMS) can help you create, manage and evaluate your maintenance strategy.
-The Infraspeak CMMS provides you with a multitude of features, including failure reporting, asset, work order management, cost management and more.
+An Intelligent Maintenance Management Platform (IMMP) can help you create, manage and evaluate your maintenance strategy.
+Infraspeak provides you with a multitude of features, including failure reporting, asset, work order management, cost management and more.